Up To 30% Off Selected - Click Here To Shop

 Are there any ingredients that Vitamin C shouldn't be mixed with?

 Niacinamide is absolutely fine to use with Vitamin C, particularly if using the derivative in our capsules, Ascorbyl Tetraisopalmitate.
-This makes a fabulous combination for treating hyper-pigmentation.
+This makes a fabulous combination for reducing the appearance of dark spots and scars."

 How should you use Vitamin C in order to use it safely?

-Ascorbyl Tetraisopalmitate has three times better penetration than Ascorbic Acid and Is able to produce better results even when used in doses 25 times lower than ascorbic acid.
-But most importantly, it actually has major skin brightening properties by reducing melanogenesis by 80%.
+Ascorbyl Tetraisopalmitate has three times better penetration than ascorbic acid and is able to produce better results, even when used in doses 25 times lower than ascorbic acid.
+But most importantly, it actually has major skin brightening properties by reducing melanogenesis by up to 80%.

 Shop all OSKIA products on LOOKFANTASTIC.